WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `~NextDay`, `~NextNight`: Lasts until the end of the next day/night
 - `~UntilUse`: Lasts until the attribute is used.
 (For disguises this is when it affects an investigation.
 For defenses this is when it defends from a killing)
 - `~UntilSecondUse`: Lasts until the attribute is used twice
-- `~Attribute`: Last as long as the originating attribute is applied
+- `~Attribute`: Last as long as the originating attribute is applied, can only be used inside an attribute.

 ----
 ----